patrickbucher/learning-rust/diary.md

 up the durations for the additional total row.
 I still don't understand everything, and the code lacks proper error handling, but it's a progress.

+Later, I wrote a little program to compare Formula 1 tyre strategies.
+I had the idea for school, but first wanted to implement it in Rust as a proof of concept.

 # Day 75 (2024-06-07)

 I worked through exercises 37 and 38.